isaaclm/tt-rest-api/README.md

 - The **ttbacktest** service of the TT REST API is used for starting and stopping backtests for ADL algos as well as retrieving their results *- not implemented*

 ## Caveats
-The TT documentation suggests that key, "lastPage", will be returned in the JSON response.
-In my experience this always take the value of "True".
-As some endpoints such as ttledger/fills can return a large amount of data, you cannot rely on the "lastPage" value to determin whether you have recieved the complete data set and other methods of checking are required.
-Comments are provided in the implementation to outline the approach taken.
+The TT documentation suggests that a "lastPage" key will be returned in the JSON response.
+In my experience these always have the value "True".
+As some endpoints such as ttledger/fills can return a large amount of data, you cannot rely on "lastPage" to determine whether you have recieved the complete data set, and other methods of checking are required.
+Comments are provided in the code which outlines the approach taken.

 ## Contributions
 My focus is on pulling data for use in analytics, therefore my focus has been on implementing the HTTP GET endpoints.
-You are welcome to contribute and implement the POST endpoints for updating user settings etc.
+You are welcome to contribute and implement the POST endpoints.